Levi Strauss’s 3Q profits drop 4.1%

-NEW YORK (AP) — Levi Strauss & Co. reported a 4.1% drop in third-quarter profits as the denim giant wrestles with a weak business at its wholesale accounts in the U.S.
+NEW YORK (AP) — Levi Strauss & Co. reported a 4.1% drop in third-quarter profits on Tuesday as the denim giant wrestles with a weak business at its wholesale accounts in the U.S.

-The earnings report, announced late Tuesday, comes eight months after Levi’s returned to the public markets.
-Its IPO comes amid increasing competition and a changing retail landscape.
-However, under its CEO Chip Bergh, Levi’s has been refashioning its brand and further expanding online.
+The earnings report comes eight months after Levi’s returned to the stock market amid increasing competition and a changing retail landscape.

+Under its CEO Chip Bergh, the San Francisco company has been refashioning its brand and further expanding online.
 It’s also been juggling between selling to low-end and high-end stores.
 Recently, it expanded a test with discounter Target Corp.
 It’s also further expanding outside of the U.S.

-During a phone interview with The Associated Press Tuesday, Bergh acknowledged that traditional department stores continue to be weak but he pointed to a strong online business.
+During a phone interview with The Associated Press Tuesday, Bergh acknowledged that sales at traditional department stores continue to be weak but he pointed to a strong online business.

 “Our strategy to diversify is working,” said Bergh.
 “The Levi’s brand is hot.”

-The San Francisco-based company said that earnings for the third quarter were $124.5 million, or 30 cents per share in the three-month period that ended Aug.
+The company said that earnings for the third quarter were $124.5 million, or 30 cents per share, in the three-month period that ended Aug.
 25. That compares with $129.58 million, or 33 cents per share, in the year-ago period.

-Earnings results, adjusted for one-time gains and costs, came to 31 cents per share.
+Adjusted for one-time gains and costs, the earnings came to 31 cents per share.

 The results beat Wall Street expectations.
 The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of 27 cents per share.